 - Cook sun dried tomatoes and garlic.
 Add the drained sun dried tomato halves and minced garlic to the same skillet as the chicken was cooked in – DON’T rinse the skillet out in between, you want those browned bits.

 - Add flour.
-Stir in flour, and let it cook about 1 minute to get the raw flour taste out.
+Stir in flour, and let it cook a minute to get the raw flour taste out.

 - Add liquids.
 Pour in chicken broth, scraping the bottom of the pan with a wooden spoon to really loosen all those browned bits.
 Stir in heavy cream and mustard.